 `officially' accept the money until 1846.

-works.
 Mr. Wills de Haas of Wheeling, who had studied the Grave Green Mound in Moundsville, West Virginia, was the first to be put in charge of the project.
-After a year he resigned and was
+After a year he resigned and was replaced by

 in the eastern United States.

-an interaction of people with world wide travel and trade.
-Their goal was to replace `Diffusion' with `Isolation', creating a history whereas civilizations were born and existed, with little or no
+interaction of people with world wide travel and trade.
+Their goal was to replace `Diffusion' with `Isolation', creating a history whereas civilizations were born and existed, with little or no contact

-contact between them.
+between them.
 With this new thought, they maintained that even contact between the civilizations of the Ohio and Mississippi Valleys was non-existent except on a rare occasion.
-This
+This new teaching

 close to each other as the opposite shore of the Gulf.

-religious agendas of the time.
-In an attempt to instill racial bias against the Native American Indian, early American and European archaeologists carefully selected Native American skulls
+agendas of the time.
+In an attempt to instill racial bias against the Native American Indian, early American and European archaeologists carefully selected Native American skulls that depicted a

 "The Indian has a low, bushy brow, beneath which a dull, sleepy,